hashicorp/terraform-provider-azurerm/website/docs/r/kusto_eventgrid_data_connection.html.markdown

 * `storage_account_id` - (Required) Specifies the resource id of the Storage Account this data connection will use for ingestion.
 Changing this forces a new resource to be created.

 * `eventhub_id` - (Required) Specifies the resource id of the Event Hub this data connection will use for ingestion.
+Changing this forces a new resource to be created.
   Changing this forces a new resource to be created.

-* `eventhub_consumer_group_name` - (Required) Specifies the Event Hub consumer group this data connection will use for ingestion.
+* `eventhub_consumer_group_name` - (Required) Specifies the Event Hub consumer group this data connection will use for Changing this forces a new resource to be created. ingestion.
 Changing this forces a new resource to be created.

 * `blob_storage_event_type` - (Optional) Specifies the blob storage event type that needs to be processed.
 Possible Values are `Microsoft.Storage.BlobCreated` and `Microsoft.Storage.BlobRenamed`.
 Defaults to `Microsoft.Storage.BlobCreated`.

 * `data_format` - (Optional) Specifies the data format of the EventHub messages.
 Allowed values: `APACHEAVRO`, `AVRO`, `CSV`, `JSON`, `MULTIJSON`, `ORC`, `PARQUET`, `PSV`, `RAW`, `SCSV`, `SINGLEJSON`, `SOHSV`, `TSV`, `TSVE`, `TXT` and `W3CLOGFILE`.

 * `database_routing_type` - (Optional) Indication for database routing information from the data connection, by default only database routing information is allowed.
 Allowed values: `Single`, `Multi`.
+Changing this forces a new resource to be created.

 * `eventgrid_resource_id` - (Optional) The resource ID of the event grid that is subscribed to the storage account events.